psychNerdJae/learning-rl/README.md

 - [Bob Wilson's class on computational modeling](http://u.arizona.edu/~bob/web_NSCS344/index.html)
 - [Hanneke den Ouden and Jill O'Reilly's tutorial on reinforcement learning](http://hannekedenouden.ruhosting.nl/RLtutorial/Instructions.html)
 - [Ida Momennejad's GitHub repository on predictive representation](https://github.com/idamomen/predictive_representations)

+## Installation notes
+Recently upgraded to the "Apple Silicon" MacBook Pro (i.e., with the new M1 ARM chipset).
+As of 12/13/2020, most things are (to my knowledge) working pretty smoothly.
+All packages can be managed exclusively via Anaconda.
+My virtual environment is running Python 3.8 with jupyter, scipy, and seaborn (and others, but this installs the max number of dependencies with the fewest calls).
+I also use python-graph, with a minimum v0.8.3.
+This can be done through conda-forge without hiccups.